ShyamSunderNT/day31Task/README.md

+# Library Book Management

+A simple React application to manage library books using CRUD operations with Formik for form handling and validation.

+## Features

+- Add new books to the library.
+- Edit existing book details.
+- Delete books from the library.
+- View a list of all books.

+## Technologies Used

+- React
+- Formik
+- Yup (for form validation)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.